Homelessness statistics in Australia

 For example, trauma can lead to mental health difficulties, which can lead to social disadvantage and difficulty maintaining a tenancy.
 Often, these difficulties ‘feed in’ to each other, creating a cycle of long-term homelessness.
 How long-term homelessness presents is varied – it might be rough sleeping for 12 months or longer; or brief stays in a range of accommodation and periods of rough sleeping over a few years.

-As such, Sacred Heart Mission targets some of its’ work specifically for people who are trapped within the cycle of long-term homelessness – primarily the Journey to Social Inclusion (J2SI) program.
-We also know that it is far better to intervene early and prevent people from falling into the cycle in the first place.
+As such, Sacred Heart Mission targets some of its’ work specifically for people who are trapped within the cycle of long-term homelessness.
+We know that it is far better to intervene early and prevent people from falling into the cycle in the first place.
 This is why we have adopted a Continuum of Care approach to our services.
+This means that everyone who comes to us for support has access to the right support, for the right amount of time, to help them exit homelessness for good.

 You don’t have a home to go to.
 You don’t have something to do with yourself like a job… your hygiene becomes poor because you don’t have access to washing facilities.